Send-Decision API vs. Traditional Email Verification API

 Does InboxPolicy have a free tier?

 No. The $0.01 per fresh verification x402 price is the trial by design, since free tiers tend to attract list-cleaning abuse.
-What is free: cache re-verification within 72 hours, malformed-email rejection before SMTP, and idempotent retries using the same key.
+Two result types can cost 0 credits: an eligible cache hit for the same normalized address and strictness within 72 hours when force_refresh is false, and malformed-email rejection before SMTP.

 What happens to catch-all or unknown email addresses?

-InboxPolicy maps unknown or catch-all SMTP evidence to the review action instead of guessing it's safe to send.
+InboxPolicy maps unknown results to review.
+Catch-all results map to review by default or send_with_caution under aggressive strictness; neither is silently marked safe.
 This matters because roughly 30-40% of B2B email addresses sit on catch-all domains, where the mail server accepts all addresses and SMTP alone can't confirm a specific mailbox.

 Which provider is cheapest for cleaning a huge list once?

-MillionVerifier, at roughly $0.59-2.50 per 1,000, is built for one-shot bulk list cleaning at the lowest cost.
+At high volume, MillionVerifier is built for one-shot bulk list cleaning and wins on price: $3.90/1k at entry, down to $0.45/1k at 1M volume.
+InboxPolicy's 25,000-credit Growth pack has a lower unit price at $3.16/1k, while MillionVerifier's 10,000-credit entry purchase costs less overall at $39.
 InboxPolicy's pay-per-call price is $0.01 per verification ($10/1k list price), which is priced for per-send decisions rather than one-time bulk cleaning of a large scraped list.